Sharif-University-ESRLab/fall2024-embeddedml-benchmark/Readme.md

     src="https://github.com/user-attachments/assets/f236673e-6714-40e1-9e2d-fcd264d21c24">
 </div>

-But its 41 KB size makes it manageable to work with in embedding systems.
+But its 41 KB size makes it manageable to work with in embedded systems.

 ## Dataset Gathering